 DP15498 Workplace Incentives and Organizational Learning

 This paper studies learning within organizations when incentives change.
-We use a simple principal-agent model to show how, in the presence of imperfect information over the shape of the production function, worker's effort choice changes over time as information is disclosed and processed.
-We also show that changes in workers compensation can trigger such learning process.
-We test this hypothesis using personnel records from a Peruvian egg production plant.
-Exploiting a sudden change in the compensation schedule, we find that workers learn from each other over the shape of the production function.
+We use a simple principal-agent model to show how, in the presence of imperfect information over the shape of the production function, workers' effort choice changes over time as information is disclosed and processed.
+We also show that changing incentives can trigger this learning process.
+We test this prediction using personnel data from an egg production plant in Peru.
+Exploiting a sudden change in the contract parameters, we find that workers learn from each other over the shape of the production function.
 This adjustment process is costly for the firm.